Yusuf Solley

 He has a particular expertise in defending people with neuro-divergences such as ASD, and ADHD.

-He sits as a barrister member, in the Bar Disciplinary Tribunals (BTAS).
+He sits as a barrister member, in the Bar Disciplinary Tribunals (BTAS) and in November 2024 appointed as a Commissioner for the Westminster Commission on Joint Enterprise.

 Recent Cases